Normal Pap, But Positive HPV? What It Means

 When to Seek Further Evaluation

-If HPV persists or if future Pap smears show abnormal cells, your provider may recommend a colposcopy, a procedure that allows for a closer examination of the cervix and biopsy of any suspicious areas.
+If HPV persists or if future Pap smears show abnormal cells, your provider may recommend a colposcopy, a procedure that allows for a closer examination of the cervix and a biopsy of any suspicious areas.
 Early detection through regular screening is key to preventing cervical cancer.
+High-risk HPV types 16 and 18 are responsible for the majority of HPV-related cervical cancers, so knowing which strain you carry can help guide next steps.
 It's crucial to be aware of the signs and symptoms that may warrant immediate attention, such as unusual bleeding, pelvic pain, or changes in menstrual cycles.
 These symptoms can sometimes indicate more serious conditions, and addressing them promptly can lead to better health outcomes.
 Additionally, discussing your concerns and any symptoms with your healthcare provider can help you feel more empowered and informed about your health journey, ensuring that you take proactive steps toward maintaining your well-being.

 How Telehealth Can Help You Manage Your HPV and Cervical Health